The Dog Versus Cat Debate May Soon End, New Animal Study Reveals Which Is Smarter

 The team hypothesized that the brains of carnivores should have a “higher number of cortical neurons than the herbivores they prey upon.”
 Their initial thoughts proved to be incorrect.
 The results indicated that the “ratio of neurons to brain in small and medium-sized carnivores” is actually approximately the same as the brains of herbivores.
 The study results indicate that evolution has pressured the herbivores to develop enough intelligence to escape the grasp of the carnivores who hunt them.

-It is doubtful that the dog versus cat debate will end here, however, the results of this new study surely gives dog-lovers more ammunition.
+It is doubtful that the dog versus cat debate will end here.
+However, the results of this new study surely give dog lovers more ammunition.
 In a paper released by Vanderbilt University, Professor Herculano-Houzel stated that the “findings show that dogs are more biologically capable of doing more complex and flexible things than cats.”